Fit means something different to everyone. It comes in all shapes and sizes and is perceived differently depending on your age.

-Even though fitness can be achieved by different means, there are a few habits most fit people have in common.
+Even though fitness can be achieved by different means, there are a few habits that MOST fit people have in common.
 Many healthy and fit people I know do these things.
 And it shows!

-So let’s go over the habits of these people and see if you’d be able to incorporate them into your own life (if you don’t already!).
+So let’s go over the healthy habits of these fit people and see if you’d be able to incorporate them into your own life (if you don’t already!).

 Healthy Habits of Fit People